kwilczek/collectd-cuda/README.md

 monitoring the research servers, I also wanted to collect metrics from nVidia cards.
-I discovered that currently there is no modern working solution for `collectd` and `InfluxDB`, so I decided to write this plugin with `InfluxDB` as the storage solution.
+I discovered that currently there is no modern working solution for `collectd` and `InfluxDB`, so I decided to write this plugin with `InfluxDB` as the storage for collected metrics.

 ## Installation